-Academy Award winner Angelina Jolie was the first, familiar face to join the cast of The Eternals.
-During Marvel Studios’ panel at San Diego Comic-Con in July 2019, it was revealed that Jolie will play Thena, a powerful Eternal known for her knowledge and fighting prowess who is similar to the Greek goddess Athena.
+Nanjiani is joined by a diverse and impressive cast for The Eternals.
+Academy Award winner Angelina Jolie was the first familiar face to sign on.
+During Marvel Studios’ panel at San Diego Comic-Con in July 2019, it was revealed that Jolie will play Thena, a powerful Eternal who is known for her knowledge and fighting prowess and is similar to the Greek goddess Athena.

 The Eternals won’t be Jolie’s first foray into comic book movies.
-She previously starred in 2008’s Wanted, an adaptation of the comic of the same name, and has starred in various other action-friendly sci-fi and fantasy films over the years, including the Tomb Raider franchise (based on the video games) and 2014’s Maleficent.
-The film would be her first live-action film based on a superhero comic, though.
+She previously starred in 2008’s Wanted, an adaptation of the comic of the same name, and has starred in various other action-packed sci-fi and fantasy films over the years, including the Tomb Raider franchise (based on the video games) and 2014’s Maleficent.
+This will be her first live-action film based on a superhero comic, though.

-Joining Jolie in the film will be Game of Thrones actor Richard Madden as Ikaris, one of the central figures in the film’s story and one of the most powerful Eternals.
-Madden is best known for playing Robb Stark on HBO’s Game of Thrones.
+Richard Madden will play another lead character, Ikaris, who is a central figure in the film’s story and one of the most powerful Eternals.
+Madden is best-known for playing Robb Stark on HBO’s Game of Thrones.

-The cast is filled out by Oscar nominee Kumail Nanjiani (The Big Sick) as Kingo, Train to Busan actor Don Lee as Gilgamesh, Oscar-nominatd Frida star Salma Hayek (pictured below) as Ajak (the leader of the Eternals), The Walking Dead actress Lauren Ridloff as Makkari, Atlanta actor Brian Tyree Henry as Phastos, and Lia McHugh (The Lodge) as Sprite.
+Along with Jolie, Madden, and Nanjiani, The Eternals will star Train to Busan actor Don Lee as Gilgamesh, Oscar-nominated Frida star Salma Hayek (pictured below) as Ajak (the leader of the Eternals), The Walking Dead actress Lauren Ridloff as Makkari, Atlanta actor Brian Tyree Henry as Phastos, and Lia McHugh (The Lodge) as Sprite.

-The Eternals, which debuted in 1976, is based on a world created by comics legend Jack Kirby.
-The Eternals are a species of powerful, immortal beings created by the Celestials — the massive beings introduced in Marvel’s Guardians of the Galaxy movie — as part of the latter’s evolutionary experiments on Earth eons ago.
+The Eternals is based on a world created by comics legend Jack Kirby in 1976.
+The Eternals are a species of powerful immortal beings created by the Celestials — the massive beings introduced in Marvel’s Guardians of the Galaxy movie — as part of the latter’s evolutionary experiments on Earth eons ago.
 The Eternals were locked in a never-ending war with The Deviants, their similarly powerful, but destructive counterparts.